Personal Development

 • Lack of support from senior leadership: Without commitment at the top, changes may remain superficial.

-• Behavioral change: Leaders must move beyond traditional power-based leadership to adopt a service-oriented approach.
+• Behavioral change: Leaders must move beyond traditionalΒ power-based leadershipΒ to adopt aΒ service-oriented approach.

-These obstacles can be overcome through consistent commitment, training, and alignment of organizational values.
+These obstacles can be overcome throughΒ consistent commitment, training, and alignment of organizational values.

 8. How can a leader continuously develop their skills?